Amr ibn Hisham: Biography

 His epithet was Abū l-Ḥakam (أبو الحكم) (literally "father of wise judgments") as he was considered a man of deep wisdom by the pagans, cunning and understanding by the elders of Quraysh for which they trusted his opinion and relied on him as an elite member of their assembly.
 Even at the age of thirty, he used to attend the special assemblies held at Dar an-Nadwa, the residence owned by Ḥakīm ibn Ḥizām, although the rule of age of entry to these private assemblies was at least forty.

 The name of Abu Jahl, highlighted in red.
 From the hadith manuscript MS. Leiden Or.
 298, dated 866 CE.

 ‘Amr ibn Hishām opposed Muhammad and rejected his teachings.
 Muhammad, in that context, referred him as Abū Jahl (أبو جهل) (literally "father of ignorance").
 Muhammad said, “He who calls Abu Jahl 'Abu Hakam' has made a serious mistake.
 He should seek forgiveness from Allah for this.”
-Amr was also known as Asad al-Ahlaf, as he was the lion of the opposing groups that had sworn to fight against Islam and Muhammad.
+Amr was also known as Asad al-Aḥlāf, "Lion of the Allies", as a staunch representative of the groups that had sworn to fight against Islam and Muhammad.
 Amr ibn Hisham had a trace of a scar on his knee which helped 'Abdullah ibn Mas'ūd to identify him among the slain and wounded soldiers of Quraysh in the battlefield of Badr.
 'Amr ibn Hishām was almost the same age of Muhammad.
 Once in their youth, they had been pressed together at the table of 'Abdullah ibn Jud'ān at-Taymī.
 Muhammad was thinner than ibn Hisham and gave him a push which sent him to his knees and one of them was scratched so deeply that it left a permanent scar.

 According to Bukhari, 'Amr was among the chieftains that in varying degree kept a "relentless hostility" towards the Muslims.

 Amr Hishām opposed Muhammad when he began preaching publicly.
 The following causes of dissension created hostility towards Muhammad: